ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 category: quant

 ---
-In this post, I replicate  _Salomon Brother's Principles of Principal Components_ 2000 paper on modern data (yields from 2012-2022), which showed how PCA on the yield curve can be used in bond relative value analysis: to structure curve-neutral butterfly trades free of level and slope bias.
+In this post, I replicate  _Salomon Brother's Principles of Principal Components_ 2000 paper on modern data (yields from 2012-2022), which showed how PCA on the yield curve can be used in bond relative value analysis: to structure curve-neutral butterfly trades free of level and slope bias via rolling PC weights to create a stationary butterfly spread.
 <!-- After establishing a link between the first 3 PCs and level, slope and curve, we replicate the PCA-weighted butterfly spreads and examine their performance. -->
 <!--more-->